mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 Anyway, I hope AD is now not so mysterious to you, but is perhaps even more magical. :)

+### Further Reading

+There are some other articles that I've found super useful, about halfway through writing this post, I also found [rufflewind's post](https://rufflewind.com/2016-12-30/reverse-mode-automatic-differentiation), who covers some additional optics like using "tape" based methods and some memory saving optimizations.

 The code for the embedded examples and the full class definitions (with more of the operators overloaded and some pretty-print functions) can be found on [github](https://github.com/mitmedialab/cameracultureblogs/tree/master/autodiffsimple).